tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

     });
 ```

-You have a lot of lazy friends and you would like to call them all as you are in a hurry.
+You have a lot of lazy friends, and you would like to call them all as you are in a hurry.
 We will call them one by one (chaining the action).

 ```javascript
 waitForMe("Parwinder")